moov-io/ach/docs/custom-validation.md

 ```
 // AllowInvalidAmounts will skip verifying the Amount is valid for the TransactionCode and entry type.
 AllowInvalidAmounts bool `json:"allowInvalidAmounts"`

+// AllowZeroEntryAmount will skip enforcing the entry Amount to be non-zero.
+AllowZeroEntryAmount bool `json:"allowZeroEntryAmount"`
 ```

 ### File Header